mcubelab/pdproc/README.md

   * synchronize the data by resampling to a given frequency
   * set the initial object position and orientation to zero
   * add information about the push (angle, velocity...) to the h5 data files

+This will save all the preprocessed h5 files for object [object_name] on surface [surface_name] to ~/pd/[surface name]/[object name].
+If you want to write output to another directory than the source directory (~/pd), you can specify this with the --out-dir argument.

 RGB-D rendering
 =======